shrilakshmikakati/verisol-project/README.md

-# ContractForge — Terminal CLI
+# Verisol — Terminal CLI

 Convert e-contracts to Solidity smart contracts entirely from the terminal.
 No GUI, no browser — just a shell script.